Dephospho-CoA kinase

-Thus, the two substrates of this enzyme are ATP and dephospho-CoA, whereas its two products are ADP and CoA.
+The reaction transfers a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferases, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:dephospho-CoA 3'-phosphotransferase.
 Other names in common use include dephosphocoenzyme A kinase (phosphorylating), 3'-dephospho-CoA kinase, and dephosphocoenzyme A kinase.
-This enzyme participates in pantothenate and coa biosynthesis.